microsoft/FluidFramework/.changeset/common-jokes-press.md

 highlight: true
 ---

 ✨ New!
-Add alpha API for snapshotting Schema
+Alpha API for snapshotting Schema

 `extractPersistedSchema` can now be used to extra a JSON-compatible representation of the subset of a schema that gets stored in documents.
 This can be used write tests which snapshot an applications schema.